racoelhosilva/FSI_ctfsAndLogbooks/CTF11.md

 ## Task 1

-We were provided the ciphered message, which includes the nonce used in the cipher in hexadecimal and the ciphered text, also in hexadecimal:
+We were provided the ciphered message, which includes the nonce used in the cipher in hexadecimal and the ciphered text corresponding to the flag, also in hexadecimal:

 ```
 32a200753d268cfb340c286516834711